anjan648/Azure-Devops-CICD-Project/README.md

 # Azure-Devops-CICD-Project
-eveloped and deployed a complete end-to-end pipeline for a Node.js application.
+Developed and deployed a complete end-to-end pipeline for a Node.js application.

 Steps to set the infrastructure

 Login to VSCode or any other IDE of your choice

 Run the below commands to download the application code